wagtail/wagtail/docs/advanced_topics/images/renditions.rst

 Prefetching image renditions
 ----------------------------

+.. versionadded:: 3.0
+    This following guidance is only applicable in Wagtail versions 3.0 and above.

 When using a queryset to render a list of objects with images, you can make use of Django's built-in ``prefetch_related()`` queryset method to prefetch the renditions needed for rendering with a single additional query.
 For long lists of items, or where multiple renditions are used for each item, this can provide a significant boost to performance.

 For example, say you were rendering a list of events (with thumbnail images for each).
 Your code might look something like this: